 Tazia Khushboo

-I am an applied economist with research interests in labor economics and international economics.
-My work examines how resource sector shocks and trade policies affect workers and firms across different skill levels and industries.
+I am a Ph.D.
+Candidate in Economics at the University of Calgary.
+I am an applied economist with research interests in labor and international economics.
+My work examines the incidence of trade policy changes and resource sector shocks.

-I am on the 2025-2026 job market!
+I am on job market for the the 2025-2026 academic year.

 Welcome